-- Explores the ways in which masculinity and femininity are constructed and the ways myths about women and men are perpetuated.
+- Explores the ways in which masculinity and femininity are constructed and the ways myths are perpetuated.

 - Racial Injustices

-- Explores ways in which the issues of racial discrimination for African Americans is being expanded to include Arab Americans, Latinos/Latinas, and all people of color.
+- Explores ways in which the issues of racial discrimination for African Americans is being expanded to include Arab Americans, Latinx and all people of color.

 - Whiteness and Privilege

 - Examines the construction of race and basic assumptions about similarities and differences.

 - Explores the changes in laws and examines the issues of inclusion and exclusion.